nengniwatyah/Wi_Wallet_Flutter_Widget_2.0/lib/widgets/snack_bar/SNACK_BAR_GUIDE.md

 # SnackBar Guide

 The `SnackBarWidget` is a custom notification component designed to provide feedback to the user.
-It supports four variants: Success, Warning, Error, and Info.
+It supports three variants: Success, Warning, and Error.

 ## Usage